Pojoto/montecarlo_jg/README.md

 `git checkout new_branch_name`

-### Documentation
+## Documentation

-The documentation for this project is hosted through ReadTheDocs, and can be found [here.](https://montecarlo-pojoto.readthedocs.io/en/latest/index.html)
+The documentation for this project is hosted through Read the Docs, and can be found [here.](https://montecarlo-pojoto.readthedocs.io/en/latest/index.html)

 #### Acknowledgements